mrliptontea/PurpleMine2/README.md

 * Fixed #8: Setting `$top-menu-collapse` to `true` will enable script allowing to toggle if top menu should be collapsed (no wrapping) or expanded (wrapped, with auto height)
 + Header matching current URL fragment will have `#` prepended
++ Introduced `$font-weight-normal` and `$font-weight-bold` variables to give better control on the appearance of text with custom fonts

 v1.5.0 (2015-04-15):